The Oregon Weather Station - From Basic to Professional Systems

 1. Basic Temperature Stations

-Like La Crosse, Oregon produces basic temperature stations, often in the guise of an alarm clock.
+Oregon EW93 Temperature Station Like La Crosse, Oregon produces basic temperature stations, often in the form of an optioned up alarm clock.
 Some will even project the time and temperature on your bedroom wall.

 3. Complete Home Weather Stations